 National law provides for a general anticipatory duty for accessibility for people with disabilities.
-The Protection Against Discrimination Act expressly states that building and maintaining a public architectural environment that hinders people with disabilities' access constitutes discrimination.99
+The Protection Against Discrimination Act expressly states that building and maintaining a public architectural environment that hinders people with disabilities' access constitutes discrimination.101

-The Integration of Persons with Disabilities Act provides for integration of people with disabilities in the working environment via an accessible architectural environment.100 It absolutely mandates that free access to public buildings and infrastructure be provided to people with disabilities by bringing down architectural, transportation and communications barriers.101 The Civil Servant Act too, binds authorities to secure free access for people with disabilities to administration buildings by bringing down architectural, transportation and other barriers.102
+The Integration of Persons with Disabilities Act provides for integration of people with disabilities in the working environment via an accessible architectural environment.102 It absolutely mandates that free access to public buildings and infrastructure be provided to people with disabilities by bringing down architectural, transportation and communications barriers.103 The Civil Servant Act too, binds authorities to secure free access for people with disabilities to administration buildings by bringing down architectural, transportation and other barriers.104

-The Territory Organisation Act provides that transport infrastructure shall ensure "best conditions" for accessibility for people with disabilities.103 It further provides that city planning shall set accessibility standards,104 and create conditions for environment and technical infrastructure accessibility.105 It provides that construction shall be done according to accessibility standards, with the competent authorities under a duty to annually program and fund measures to bring the urbanized territory, buildings and equipment in accordance with accessibility standards.106
+The Territory Organization Act provides that transport infrastructure shall ensure "best conditions" for accessibility for people with disabilities.105 It further provides that city planning shall set accessibility standards,106 and create conditions for environment and technical infrastructure accessibility.107 It provides that construction shall be done according to accessibility standards, with the competent authorities under a duty to annually program and fund measures to bring the urbanized territory, buildings and equipment in accordance with accessibility standards.108

-A new Ordinance N 4 of 1 July 2009 on Planning, Implementing and Maintaining Buildings in Accordance with the Requirements for an Accessible Environment for the Population, including people with disabilities (Ordinance N 4) sets the technical standards in considerable detail.
+Ordinance N 4 of 1 July 2009 on Planning, Implementing and Maintaining Buildings in Accordance with the Requirements for an Accessible Environment for the Population, including people with disabilities (Ordinance N 4) sets the technical standards in considerable detail.

-Under the Integration of Persons with Disabilities Act, state bodies and local government authorities are responsible for the organisation of urbanized territory.107 The Minister of Regional Development and Public Works is responsible for adopting standards for accessible buildings and infrastructure.108
+Under the Integration of Persons with Disabilities Act, state bodies and local government authorities are responsible for the organization of urbanized territory.109